2019 Capital Rowing Club Board

 CARP — Joe Tezak

-Comp Men — Craig “Capital Will Be Great Again” McKay
+Comp Men — Craig McKay and Charles Sweeney

 Sara: I grew up on the Puget Sound in the Pacific Northwest.
 My happy place is on or near a body of water.
 I only wish I had learned to row sooner.
 I currently live in Germantown Maryland.
 I have been working as a dental hygienist for 26 years.
 I have come to love the Anacostia Community Boathouse and hope to row here and contribute to the rowing community for many years to come.